DeCode: Decoupling Content and Delivery for Medical QA

 \subsection{Comparison with LLM Frameworks}

 In this experiment, we evaluate representative LLM-based medical QA frameworks on the HealthBench hard subset using OpenAI~o3 as the base LLM.
-Specifically, we consider MDAgents~\cite{kim2024mdagents}, KAMAC~\cite{wu2025kamac}, and MuSeR~\cite{zhou2025muser} with results summarized in Table~\ref{tab:sota_comparison_full}.
+Specifically, we consider a Single Stage baseline, MDAgents~\cite{kim2024mdagents}, KAMAC~\cite{wu2025kamac}, and MuSeR~\cite{zhou2025muser}, with results summarized in Table~\ref{tab:sota_comparison_full}.

+To isolate DeCode's structural benefits, we introduce a single-stage baseline that compresses our framework into a single prompt, forcing the LLM to internally process all steps before responding.
+Although the single-stage baseline improves over zero-shot prompting, it still lags behind DeCode by a significant margin.
+This gap highlights the importance of decoupling modules: requiring a single LLM call to simultaneously manage context extraction, clinical reasoning, and discourse planning exceeds what the model can reliably coordinate within one generation pass.
+By explicitly separating these tasks, DeCode systematically reduces this burden, achieving the highest overall performance among all evaluated methods.

 Relative to the zero-shot baseline, MDAgents demonstrates consistent improvements across all conversation themes and four of the five evaluation axes.
 Notably, it achieves the strongest performance on \textit{instruction following} among all compared methods.
-This behavior can be attributed to its \textit{complexity-driven} orchestration strategy: MDAgents first estimates the difficulty of a given medical query and determines whether it can be handled by a single agent or requires a coordinated team of specialized \textit{experts}.
-Once the team composition is selected, it remains fixed throughout the generation process.
-This upfront complexity assessment enables stable role assignment and coherent multi-agent collaboration, which appears particularly effective for instruction-heavy medical QA scenarios.
+This success stems from its \textit{complexity-driven} orchestration strategy: by estimating query difficulty upfront to form a fixed expert team, it ensures stable role assignment and coherent multi-agent collaboration.
+This static team composition appears particularly effective for instruction-heavy medical QA scenarios.